iammelvink/UnattendedWinstall/README.md

 ## What Does UnattendedWinstall Do?

 The UnattendedWinstall answer file comes with detailed descriptions for nearly all configurations and registry tweaks, which are available for inspection here on GitHub.
-For customization, download the answer file and open it in editors like [Cursor](https://www.cursor.com/) or [VSCode](https://code.visualstudio.com/).
+For customisation, download the answer file and open it in editors like [VSCode](https://code.visualstudio.com/).

 ### Sources and Contributions